aktersnurra/rag/README.md

 # Retrieval Augmented Generation

-RAG with ollama and qdrant.
+RAG with ollama (and optionally cohere) and qdrant.

 ## Usage